Every day in the U.S., the number of people being vaccinated against COVID-19 grows.

 Have you received your COVID-19 vaccine?

-One of the things under the CDC’s microscope is vaccine breakthrough.
-Douglas Kasper, MD, the section head of infectious disease at the University of Illinois College of Medicine Peoria and a leader in the OSF HealthCare response to COVID-19, defines “vaccine breakthrough” as someone contracting COVID-19 and needing medical care, despite receiving the full course of the vaccine.
+As part of the review, one of the things the CDC monitors closely is vaccine breakthrough.
+Douglas Kasper, MD, the section head of infectious disease at the University of Illinois College of Medicine Peoria and a leader in the OSF HealthCare response to COVID-19, defines “vaccine breakthrough” as someone contracting COVID-19 at least two weeks after receiving the full course of the vaccine.

 When is it considered vaccine breakthrough?

 For a case to be considered vaccine breakthrough, the timing between vaccination and infection is the key.

 “What’s important here is that a sufficient amount of time has passed from when they received the vaccine,” Dr. Kasper said.
 “So if somebody receives the vaccine on a Monday and contracts COVID-19 the following day, that does not count as a vaccine breakthrough.
 There has not been sufficient time for the body to create the protective immune response that we know will occur as usually two to four weeks pass after receiving the vaccine.”

 According to the CDC, a “breakthrough” case is when a person tests positive for COVID-19 at least two weeks after becoming fully vaccinated (either receiving a one-dose vaccine or the second dose of a two-shot vaccine).
 While the CDC is investigating thousands of reported vaccine breakthrough cases, it is still a very small percentage of those who have received the full dose.